lucabodd/htb-walkthroughs/Bashed.md

 ```
 If we visit the [Arrexel GitHub Repo](https://github.com/Arrexel/phpbash) (URL disclosed inside the site), we can see that this webshell is called phpbash.php.
 So, let's go through all this directory and see where phpbash.php is located.
-as we can easilly discover phpbash is available by hittinh http://10.10.10.68/dev/phpbash.php.
+as we can easilly discover phpbash is available by hitting http://10.10.10.68/dev/phpbash.php.
 Now we have accesso to this box as www-data.

 ## User